So, you’re wondering if hair loss products actually work?

 Well, first things first: There’s no miracle cure for baldness.
 And anyone who tells you otherwise isn’t telling the truth.
 However, you can prevent hair loss from happening in the first place.
 And despite what you might’ve heard, there are just two FDA-approved treatments that have been proven to be safe and effective in preventing male pattern baldness.

 So let’s dive into those two treatments today:

 What is it?
 Minoxidil is a topical, over-the-counter treatment that is most effective for hair regrowth along the top of your head and crown.

 Does it work?
 Minoxidil must be consistently applied, twice a day — every day! — in order to work.
 It can take 12-16 weeks of regular application before you see results.
 If you stop using it, however, any new hair will fall out (usually within three months) and hair loss will start again.
 (Watch how to apply minoxidil solution or read about how to apply foam.)

 What do the experts say?
-A 16-week, placebo-controlled trial of 5% minoxidil in 352 men, published by the Journal of the American Academy of Dermatology, found a statistically significant increase in hair count and improved hair loss condition in the minoxidil group.
-Short story: Minoxidil is clinically proven to help regrow hair.
+A 120-week, placebo-controlled trial of minoxidil solution, published by the Journal of the American Academy of Dermatology, found a statistically significant increase in hair count and improved hair loss condition in the minoxidil group.
+Short story: Minoxidil is clinically proven to help regrow hair by up to 35%.

 What are the side effects?
 Although this drug is generally safe, like any medication, it can be associated with rare but serious side effects.
 You can read more about minoxidil’s side effects here.
 Contact your doctor if you experience signs of serious allergic reaction, dizziness, or difficulty breathing while taking these medications.